 Trainual is the better option for smaller businesses price-wise, and you’ll be able to whip up engaging courses that make people ready for the kitchen or a sales call.

 Trainual calls it creating a “playbook” for each role, and I think that’s a good way to think about it.
 You can quickly build out on-brand training to get people up to speed.

-I’d really recommend it for people with onboarding that lasts 1-3 months or longer, and those in regulated industries where onboarding is tied to compliance.
+We’d really recommend it for people with onboarding that lasts 1-3 months or longer, and those in regulated industries where onboarding is tied to compliance.

-One very satisfied Lessonly user we spoke to, for example, took their old 150-page safety manual for drivers of hazardous chemicals into 10 sections that drivers have to go through.
+One very satisfied Lessonly by Seismic user we spoke to, for example, took their old 150-page safety manual for drivers of hazardous chemicals into 10 sections that drivers have to go through.
 They get quizzed afterward to make sure they read it.

 “Just laying out the expectations and any limitations on the front end has maybe increased confidence and satisfaction of how people move up and get paid more.”

 What Gets Tracked Gets Done (And Done Better)